Easy Vegan Moussaka with Lentils

 - salt & pepper to taste

-- Roast the eggplant: Preheat the oven to 400 degrees and line a baking sheet with parchment paper.
-Cut the eggplant into slices, about 1cm thick.
-Line the eggplant on the baking sheet and bake for 20-25 minutes until tender.
+- Roast the vegetables: Preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
+Sprinkle salt on the eggplant and let it sit for 10 minutes, then pat dry with a paper towel.
+Toss the eggplant and potatoes with olive oil then spread evenly onto the baking sheet and bake for 15-20 minutes.

 - Cook the lentils: Heat the olive oil in a medium skillet.
 Add the onion and garlic and let cook for 2 minutes on medium heat.
-Net add the carrot, celery, bay leaf, thyme and cinnamon and let cook for 5 minutes until the veggies are tender.
-Add the lentils, crushed tomatoes, vegetable broth, salt and pepper then lower the heat and let simmer for 30 minutes.
+Next add the bay leaf, thyme and cinnamon, lentils, crushed tomatoes, tomato paste, vegetable broth, salt and pepper then lower the heat and let simmer for 10-15 minutes.

 If you want to broil the Moussaka make sure to keep a very close eye on it so it doesn’t burn!
 It will only need 30-60 seconds on broil.